 Benefits of Hiking with a Donkey

 You get fit and the donkey gets fit!
 But that’s not all.
 Hiking will deepen your bond with your donkeys and also get them used to you being the leader in the partnership you are building.
 You can also incorporate training groundwork basics into it.
 More on that in a bit.

 Getting Started Hiking with your Donkey

-Getting started hiking with your donkey is so simple as long as your donkey leads.
+Getting started hiking with your donkey is so simple as long as your donkey leads well!
 For basic training information, I have some YouTube videos.
 For in-dept lead training videos and much more, I have an online training membership group you can join for less than the cost of a cup of coffee!
 Donkey Training Membership Group

 Next step!
 Then we work going up hills and rougher terrain.
 We also work on stopping (whoa!) backing up together and then moving forward again.
 Little exercises like these are what I call the ‘mimic game’ and are an important part of ground work for donkeys.
 They really get your donkey thinking.
 Wakes up their brain, keeps them from getting bored and gets them excited.
 It also gets them thinking about being a ‘team’ and about what I’m going to ask for next.

 3 days a week is the idea for this workout.
 You don’t want to burn them or yourself out on it.
 Although my saddle donkey thinks we should hike every day.
 Some donkeys are like that and just love it!

 Incorporating Training Sessions into Hiking

 Hiking sessions can become training sessions.
 You’ve already seen how you can incorporate some extra training into a hike but there’s more.

 Through hiking, they learn to lead right beside me in the proper position.
 They also begin to learn voice commands and transitions.
 Each time I change speed I will say Trot or Step (step means walking for us).
 This also gets them ready for ground driving and long lining training.
-Which after a couple of sessions in the round pen and barn yard turns into us hiking with me behind them.
+After a couple of ground driving sessions in the round pen and barnyard, this turns into us hiking with me ground driving behind them.